 Choosing a good insurance policy can be pretty overwhelming.
 Often, in the fine print you’ll find that policies are not as good as advertised, for example, some (really!) cheap backpacker travel insurance companies will insist that you pay a high excess on claims for electronics or other personal belongings.

 When hunting for a plan, start with the basics.
 Make sure that your insurer has a high coverage limit on your medical expenses.
 Many companies provide up to £1,000,000 in medical coverage with more expensive policies providing, even more cover.
 High coverage limits are important because if you get seriously sick or injured your medical bills could skyrocket.

 With decent backpacker insurance, you get what you pay for and I recommend steering clear of dirt cheap policies which offer only basic medical coverage.
 It is easy to find backpacker travel insurance which will fit your budget and also provide the cover you need.

 On any good backpacker travel insurance policy, all of the below should be included, if something is missing from your policy then consider looking for a different provider.
-Your policy should…
+Your backpacking insurance policy should…

 - Cover most countries in the world.